Jbro2099/Ai-chatbot/README.md

 Rule-Based Chatbot with Python and NLTK
 Overview

-This project is a rule-based conversational chatbot built in Python using the Natural Language Toolkit (NLTK).
-The chatbot interacts with users in English by responding to user inputs based on predefined patterns and reflections.

-This demonstrates the fundamentals of Natural Language Processing (NLP), including pattern matching, token recognition, and conversational flow handling.
+This is a rule-based chatbot built in Python with NLTK.
+It responds to English user inputs using predefined patterns and reflections, demonstrating basic Natural Language Processing (NLP) concepts like pattern matching and conversational flow.

 Features